-3.2 Draft Rule
+3.2 Rule as made

 The Proposed Rule has been adopted by the Commission, subject to some amendments.
-While the policy intent of the Proposed Rule has been maintained, the Commission's amendments seek to provide users of the information with a clearer indication as to the relative reliability of that information, and to ensure that AEMO is better aware of the connection status of generating plant.
+While the policy intent of the Proposed Rule has been maintained, the Commission's amendments seek to ensure that users of the information are provided with a clearer indication as to the relative reliability of that information, and to ensure that AEMO is better aware of the connection status of generating plant.

-The Draft Rule includes amendments to clause 3.13.3(l4), which generally reflect the original drafting in the Proponent's proposed Rule.
+The Rule as made includes amendments to clause 3.13.3(l4), which generally reflect the original drafting in the Proponent's proposed Rule.
 This will clarify that AEMO must release the information on request to registered participants, by the earlier of either date.

-As highlighted above, the Commission considers that further amendments to the Rules are necessary, in order to ensure that AEMO is informed of the connection status of the relevant plant.
-Accordingly, Clause 5.3.7(g) has been amended in order to impose a time obligation on when the relevant NSP and Registered Participants must advise AEMO that a connection agreement has been executed.
+The Commission considers that further amendments to the Rules are necessary, in order to ensure that AEMO is informed of the connection status of the relevant plant.
+Accordingly, Clause 5.3.7(g) has been amended in order to impose a time obligation on when the relevant NSP and connecting generators must advise AEMO that a connection agreement has been executed.
 This clause has also been amended to require Generators to establish arrangements for updating the RUG and notifying AEMO if a connection agreement is terminated.